Gestalt Language Processing

 What is Natural Language Acquisition?

-Natural Language Acquisition is a description of language development in children who are gestalt language processors.
+Natural Language Acquisition is a term used by proponents of GLP/NLA to describe language development in children who are gestalt language processors.
 It consists of six stages of language development, from Stage 1 (use of language gestalts) to Stage 6 (use of complex grammar).
 The Natural Language Acquisition Protocol (Blanc, 2023) describes an approach to supporting language development in a child who is a GLP.
 Recommendations include: modeling language at the child's current stage of language acquisition, avoiding any form of prompting or direct instruction, following the child's lead, and responding to all forms of communication from the child.
-The NLA protocol is often contrasted with outdated, ineffective therapies; it is important to note that there are many modern and respectful therapy strategies available to support language development in autistic children and children with language delays that are not NLA.
+Proponents often present NLA in contrast with outdated, ineffective therapies; it is important to note that there are many modern and respectful therapy strategies available to support language development in autistic children and children with language delays that are not NLA.

 What will I find on this website?